LuanCampos/multiplayer-snake-game-with-ai/README.md

 # multiplayer-snake-game-with-ai

-Prototype developed during ARVORE selective process, over the course of a week.
+Prototype developed for the company ARVORE, over the course of a week.